The United Church of Clinton Scroll Down the page to see July 5th bulletin

 Online Giving Did you know that you can process your weekly contribution

-- or any other donation supporting The United Church of Clinton right on our website?
-Go back to www.ClintonUnitedChurch.org and click the blue button on the right that says “online giving.”
+or any other donation supporting The United Church of Clinton go back to our website home page?
+Click the blue button on the right that says “online giving.”